AntCas/antcas.github.io/src/pages/blog/2018-11-20-sharing-the-journey.md

 topics: ["project", "engineering", "marketing"]
 ---

+...

+This is an experiment.

+I've decided to start publishing all of the private notes I write myself in the process of planning projects out and deciding what I want to do with my life.

+I write around 1,500 words per day.
+That's about the length of a short blog post, but those notes stay on my computer where no one can see them.

+This is the first of what is going to be a series of stream-of-thought style posts.
+They will not be polished.
+There will be grammar mistakes.
+Let's see how it goes.

+...

+# Working in Public

 I think I should share my process.
 The project I'm working on now is a very mission-driven, and I think that people would be interested in helping if I can get the word out.

 If people become invested in the process and see that they are making real contributions to the mission, they are going to feel a sense of ownership over the project that will make them want to support the project and help it grow.

-I think through all my ideas just like this.
-I write everything down in a stream of consciousness way as explore the problem from different angle.
+I think through most ideas just like this.
+I write everything down in a stream of consciousness way as I explore the problem from different angles.
 This leads to the creation a huge amount that I put in a folder and forget about, what I now think could be treated as pseudo blog posts.

 ## The Benefits

 1. It would force me to think in a clear and critical way.
 With people watching over my shoulder I get the immediate benefit of social feedback and critique.
 I can learn to defend and refine my ideas in real time.
-Just ignore the pure haters.
 2. Free marketing.
 3. I'll have documentation of the process that I can look back to later.
 It will be much easier to see a timeline of what I thought about, what I built, and when.
 4. I need expertise that I do not have.
 I need people to come on board who are experts in all kinds of things it would take me a lifetime to become an expert in.
 Those people can't join if they don't know this project exists.